learnk8s/learnk8s.io/src/troubleshooting/content.md

 You should consult the documentation of your Ingress controller to find a troubleshooting guide.

-Since [Nginx-Ingress](https://github.com/kubernetes/ingress-nginx) is the most popular Ingress controller, we included a few tips for it in the next section.
+Since [Ingress Nginx](https://github.com/kubernetes/ingress-nginx) is the most popular Ingress controller, we included a few tips for it in the next section.

-### Debugging Nginx
+### Debugging Ingress Nginx

 The Ingress-nginx project has an [official plugin for Kubectl](https://kubernetes.github.io/ingress-nginx/kubectl-plugin/).